Roomshambles0/Be_Social/readme.md

      npm start
      ```

-4. Access the application at `http://localhost:3000` in your web browser.
+4. Access the application at  `http://localhost:5173/` in your web browser.

 ### Contribution Guidelines

 Contributions to this project are welcome!
 If you find any bugs or have suggestions for new features, feel free to open an issue or submit a pull request.

-s